This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Add shrimp to a large mixing bowl and coat with a drizzle of vegetable oil then season with scotch bonnet pepper, onion, green onion, garlic, pimento seeds, thyme, paprika, fish or seafood seasoning, annatto powder and black pepper.
+- Add shrimp to a large mixing bowl and coat with a drizzle of vegetable oil then season with scotch bonnet pepper, onion, green onion, garlic, pimento seeds, thyme, paprika, fish or seafood seasoning, annatto powder (if using), and black pepper.
 Allow the shrimp to marinate for 15-20 minutes

 - In a large skillet or wok, heat the oil over medium-high heat.
 Then add the marinated shrimp, herbs and spices.
 Cook for a few minutes until the shrimp begins to turn pink and firm up, and until the aromatics become soft, fragrant and release their flavours.